Karragarra Island, Queensland: Education

 There are no schools on the island.
-The nearest primary schools are Macleay Island State School on Macleay Island to the east and Russell Island State School on Russell Island to the south-west.
-The nearest secondary school is Victoria Point State High School at Victoria Point on the mainland.
+The nearest government primary schools are Macleay Island State School on Macleay Island to the east and Russell Island State School on Russell Island to the south-west.
+The nearest government secondary school is Victoria Point State High School at Victoria Point on the mainland.
 These schools can be accessed by ferry.

 Amenities

 The Karragarra Island Rural Fire Brigade Station is at 11A Noyes Parade (27.6368°S 153.3702°E).